 Very excited to be working on Patched a book composed of poems and photographs of map paper embedded in trees as an act of mending.
 Thanks to the Waterloo Arts Fund I am able to create this publication after successfully receiving an artist grant!

 I have recently added a shop to my website where I will be selling collections of limited edition paper.
-These paper pieces ship unframed to Canada but would look lovely framed as wall decor.
+These paper pieces ship unframed to Canada and the US but would look lovely framed as wall decor.
 Be sure to check it out!

 Last month I attended the Women’s Studio Workshop Residency in Rosendale New York.
 I was working in the papermaking studio while I was there.
 I really enjoyed hiking in the area especially on the Rail Trail.
 While I was there I made a lot of paper working with maps and blue jeans.
 I got to try the vacuum table for the first time which was very exciting for my practice.
 I would highly recommend this residency to all the artists out there!